General FAQs

 You can also register online.

-We accept MasterCard and Visa.
+We accept Discover, MasterCard, and Visa.

 How do I register for the diploma programs?